- People First NJ

 Click to download this document: Position Statement on the Rights of Individuals with Developmental Disabilities.pdf

-Disability is a natural part of the human experience that does not diminish the right of individuals with developmental disabilities to live independently, to exert control and choice over their own lives, and to fully participate in and contribute to their communities through full integration and inclusion in the economic, political, social, cultural, and educational mainstream of United States society.
+Disability is a natural part of the human experience that does not diminish the right of individuals with intellectual and/or developmental disabilities to live independently, to exercise control and choice over their own lives, and to fully participate in and contribute to their communities through full inclusion in the economic, political, social, cultural, and educational mainstream of our society.

 The rights of individuals with developmental disabilities described herein shall be considered to be in addition to any constitutional or other rights otherwise afforded to all individuals.